 Eileen Sabel, RDH

-For more information on Special Smiles, please contact Melissa Schoenbrodt, Director of Health Programs.
+For more information or to volunteer at a Special Smiles event, please contact Director of Health Programs Melissa Schoenbrodt.

 Since 2002, Delta Dental of Wisconsin has been the exclusive statewide partner of the Special Olympics Special Smiles program that provides oral health screenings, education, fluoride varnish, and fitted mouth guard to athletes at the four major Special Olympic events around Wisconsin.